Road map out of lockdown

 - Businesses of £51,000 and over are eligible for a lump sum payment of £9,000.

-Please complete and return the only application form to apply for the support grants.
+Please complete and return the online application form to apply for the support grants.

 The Local Restrictions Support Grant counts towards state aid.
 The rules are fully explained in the government state aid guidance https://www.gov.uk/guidance/state-aid.
 By accepting this grant you must confirm that you are not in breach of these rules.